purcell/purcell/README.md

   various languages
 - Was in the top 100 most active GitHub developers worldwide for several years
-- Largely built an [open source community project](https://github.com/melpa/melpa) from nothing to having thousands of contributors and 0.3B downloads
+- Largely built up an [open source community project](https://github.com/melpa/melpa) from an early prototype to having thousands of contributors and 0.3B downloads
 - Many thousands of followers here and on social media